ric03uecS/aarch64_blog/README.md

    push/pull to docker hub
 1. Setup a subscription integration called `app_deploy_key` of type `PEM Key`.
-   The PEM Key added for this integration should be able to perform passwordless ssh into the packet.net host
+   The PEM Key added for this integration should be able to perform passwordless ssh into the packet.net host.
+To generate this,
+    - ssh into the host
+    - run `ssh-keygen -t rsa`
+    - copy the file `/root/.ssh/id_rsa`
 1. Setup a subscription integration called `app_deployment_endpoint` of type `Key-Value Pair`.
 There should be two keys in this integration
     - `username`: set to `root`